mikewest/pepc-install/README.md

 Issue - [Should we require manifestid](https://github.com/WICG/install-element/issues/6)

-Under the current proposal, the `manifestid` attribute is optional.
-We have no plans to make it a required attribute.
-However, if the developer does not provide this attribute, the provided `installurl` must point to a manifest file with an `id` field.
+Under the current install by `installurl` proposal, the `manifestid` attribute is optional.
+However, if the developer does not provide this attribute, then `installurl` must point to a manifest file with an `id` field.

 Our guiding principle here is if the developer is not required to provide a manifest id, the user agent must always fetch the install url, then the manifest.
 This will likely fall out of the decisions around what url we use to install.